Farzax11/face-mask-detection/README.md

 # face-mask-detection
-A machine learning-based face mask detection system
+A machine learning and python-based face mask detection system